wraithan/osx-dialog/README.md

 - [ ] Be able to set the buttons.
 - [ ] Be able to use radio types.
 - [ ] Make callback optional.
-- [ ] Make callback detect the number of checkboxes and only add enough bools that.